swaptacular/swpt_accounts/README.md

 # The processing of each transfer consists of several stages.
 The
 # following configuration variables control the number of worker
-# threads that will be involved on each respective stage.
-You must set
+# threads that will be involved on each respective stage (default
-# this to a reasonable value, and increase it when you start
+# 1).
+You must set this to a reasonable value, and increase it when
-# experiencing problems with performance.
+# you start experiencing problems with performance.
 PROCESS_TRANSFER_REQUESTS_THREADS=10
 PROCESS_FINALIZATION_REQUESTS_THREADS=10
 PROCESS_BALANCE_CHANGES_THREADS=10